Combinatorics and topology of straightening maps II: Discontinuity: Introduction

+We say a polynomial $f$ of degree $d \ge 2$ is \emph{Misiurewicz} if all critical points are (strictly) preperiodic.
+Note that since Misiurewicz maps are quasiconformally rigid (moreover, they are combinatorially rigid), straightening maps are continuous \emph{at} those parameters.
 It is known that the closure of the set of Misiurewicz polynomials coincides with the support of bifurcation measure \cite{Dujardin-Favre}.
 Therefore, we may also say that $\chi_{\lambda_0}$ is not continuous on any open set intersecting the support of the bifurcation measure.

 An equivalent condition for the domain to be nonempty is stated in \cite{Inou-Kiwi-straightening} (see Proposition~\ref{prop-nonempty}).